-The Township's elected and appointed officials considered many factors when setting the fiscal year 2020 budget and the associated property tax rates and charges for services.
+The Township's elected and appointed officials considered many factors when setting the fiscal year 2022 budget and the associated property tax rates and charges for services.
+In March 2020, the World Health Organization declared the COVID-19 virus a public health emergency.
+As of the date of this report, the extent of the impact of COVID-19 on the Township's operations and financial position cannot be determined.

-In preparing the budget, the Township Board, Management and Treasurer take into consideration longterm goals of the Township, along with any unforeseen expenses that might occur, as well as the potential impact of current economic conditions.
+In preparing the budget, the Township Board, Management and Treasurer take into consideration long-term goals of the Township, along with any unforeseen expenses that might occur, as well as the potential impact of current economic conditions.